dpoloniajr/dpoloniajr.github.io/_pages/enhancementone.md

 ---
 permalink: /enhancementone/
-title: "Enhancement One"
+title: "Enhancement One: Software Engineering and Design"
 modified: 2024-02-23
 ---

-## Software Engineering and Design
 ## Task and Appointment Application Enhancement

 The privacy of my visitors is extremely important.
 This Privacy Policy outlines the types of personal information that is received and collected and how it is used.